PhE/recipes/README.md

 [![try-it](https://jupyterlite.rtfd.io/en/latest/_static/badge.svg)](https://phe.github.io/recipes/)

-JupyterLite deployed as a static site to GitHub Pages, for demo purposes.
+JupyterLite deployed as a static site to GitHub Pages, for teaching purposes.

+In this repository you will find some public ressources I use to teach computer science to students.

 ## ✨ Try it in your browser ✨